Capturing employees’ exposure to noise with portable technology

-Whether we like it or not, Health and safety is an integral part of any business.
-Firstly, it exists to protect the wellbeing of employees, customers and visitors.
-Secondly, complying with health and safety regulations makes good business sense too: it lowers costs, reduces the chances of a court case or adverse publicity, and lessens the likelihood of reduced profitability.
-In the case of industrial noise, it is vital to ensure that your company is complying with the noise regulations.
+Whether we like it or not, Health and safety is an integral part of any business today.
+Firstly, it exists to protect the well being of employees, customers and visitors.
+Secondly, complying with health and safety regulations makes good business sense too.
+It is vital to ensure that your company is complying with the noise regulations.
 Measuring and controlling noise at work will ensure that you don’t fail a health and safety inspection or collect a non-compliance.

-In a manufacturing, engineering or construction environment where roles and locations change often, workers can be exposed to variable noise.
+This can be a challenge in a manufacturing, engineering or construction environments where roles and locations, and shift patterns change often, resulting in exposing workers to variable amounts of noise.
 As such, it can be difficult to identify which areas, processes or machinery are potentially harmful to a worker’s hearing.
-Self-contained, wearable and completely wireless, personal noise dosemeters make this task much more manageable.
+Self-contained, wearable and completely wireless, personal noise dosemeters are the solution to this.

 What is a Noise Dosemeter?

-A noise dosemeter is a lightweight, compact, wearable sound level meter that can be clipped onto a worker’s uniform, preferably on a shoulder or as near to the ear as possible.
+A noise dosemeter, such as Pulsar’s NoisePen is a lightweight, compact, wearable sound level meter that can be clipped onto a worker’s uniform, preferably on a shoulder or as near to the ear as possible.

 Thanks to a highly developed technology, it takes measurements at regular intervals throughout a shift to give a history of the person’s noise exposure over time.
 This can be over a few hours, a day or a week until the manager is satisfied that it has obtained a realistic picture of a typical exposure.